lazy-media/public/Authentik/Readme.md

 ## NOTICE

 To be clear, I have Authentik Setup in Docker with the Authentik Docker Compose File that is listed.
 I made a few modifications to my docker file, but this is just to persist data on all volumes listed.
-I will not and can not provide any type of support for this product unless it is setup like mine is.

 ### Authentik Setup